Tiffany Doggett

 Tiffany "Pennsatucky" Doggett is a fictional character in the Netflix series Orange Is the New Black, portrayed by Taryn Manning.
 Manning was offered the role without needing to audition.
 The character of Doggett is based on a real-life prisoner, a "young woman from western Pennsylvania who proudly called herself a redneck".
-She is originally from Waynesboro, Virginia.
+She is from Waynesboro, Virginia.
 Prior to her imprisonment, she is shown to be exchanging sexual favors for soda or money.
 Doggett is also known to have had five abortions.
-She is charged with shooting an abortion doctor and decides to hire a Christian lawyer; the ensuing support she receives from Christian groups leads to Doggett becoming a born-again Christian.
+She is charged with shooting a nurse at the abortion clinic who disrespected her, and decides to hire a Christian lawyer; the ensuing support she receives from Christian groups leads to Doggett becoming a born-again Christian.

-Doggett makes her first appearance in Season 1, episode 5 and initially is the main antagonist but becomes a protagonist in later seasons.
+Doggett makes her first appearance in Season 1, episode 5 and is the main antagonist but becomes a protagonist in later seasons.
 In her debut episode, she unsuccessfully attempts to hang up a cross in the prison chapel and expresses homophobic views.
 She conflicts with Alex Vause and Piper Chapman throughout the first season.
 In the second season, Doggett's storyline revolves around her friendships with Sam Healy and Carrie "Big Boo" Black.
 This friendship with Big Boo continues into the third season.
 Big Boo comforts Doggett when the latter is feeling remorse for her abortions and when she is raped by a correctional officer.
-When she is transferred to maximum security, she becomes close friends with Suzanne Warren and begins studying to get her GED and when she is wronged by the system and believes herself to have failed the test which she passed, Doggett overdoses, resulting in her death.
+When she is transferred to maximum security, she becomes close friends with Suzanne Warren and begins studying to get her GED.
+When she is wronged by the system and believes herself to have failed the test which she passed, Doggett relapses and overdoses, resulting in her death.
 The character Doggett and her storylines have received mixed reviews from critics, though Manning's performance has received critical acclaim.